-For a symmetrical pit, all planes forming a pit are equally inclined, while slopes of these planes are different for asymmetric pits.
-A detailed study of slopes of etch pits was systematically carried out by IveS and Moausland (1968).
+For a symmetrical etch pit, all planes forming a pit are equally inclined, while slope of these planes are different for asymmetric pits.
+A detailed study of slopes of etch pits was systematically carried out by Ives and Mcausland $\cdot/23/$.
 They have classified pits into three categories, depending upon the various ranges of slopes of pits on (0001) surface of zinc crystals.
 They reported that planes of the etch pits were vicinal faces.